What form will the 2023 Virtual Ottawa Grassroots Festival take?

-We are proud to be officially a not-for-profit festival, which is organized entirely by dedicated volunteers.
-OGF’s mission statement: “Cultivating Community ” says it all.
+We are proud to be an official not-for-profit festival, run completely by dedicated volunteers.
+OGF’s mission statement is: “Cultivating Community ” means we reach out to all communities and encourage them to come together and celebrate music.
 Volunteers, sponsors, artists and festival patrons celebrate, share and learn together in a barrier-free environment.

-How can I become a sponsor and help the festival grow?
+How can I become a sponsor and help the festival grow and thrive?

-Do you accept submissions?
+Do you accept artist submissions?
 How can my band/artist play the festival?

 Who are the headliners?